- Search Destination, Resort or Hotel

 Nightlife in Majorca

+Those who haven’t booked their Majorca hotel with an all-inclusive package can step out and sample the local cuisine.
 Majorca takes tastes from the old North African Berbers and the chefs of Catalonia and fuses them together to create an interesting medley of dishes.
 You can sample seafood stews and tagine-style casseroles in the rustic taverns of the mountains, while a bout of Andalusian tapas is never far away in Palma de Mallorca (the capital).
-Of course, the resort towns, like Magaluf and Cala Ratjada, also have plenty of international spots, touting daily menus of German schnitzel and English fry ups.
+Of course, resorts like Magaluf and Cala Ratjada, also have plenty of international spots, touting daily menus of German schnitzel and English fry-ups.